WavyRockets/wavyrockets.github.io/_posts/2023-05-15-new-feature-case-study.md

 * Org Admins (Users who have access to only their own organization)
 * Employees (Users who will only use the survey and not the admin site)

-After determining the high and low priority bits of functionality for the MVP, we were able to test various wireframe solutions and mock up a UI prototype in order to test the different use cases.
+After determining the high and low priority areas of functionality for the MVP, we were able to test various wireframe solutions and mock up a UI prototype in order to test the different use cases.

 <div class="imgblock">
     <img src="/assets/img/wireframecasestudy.png"/>